Jeeps, Jeep People, the Quirky World of Jeep Ducks, And Paintless Dent Repair in Pittsburgh Pa PART 2

 You can see more by watching more videos on our YouTube Channel.
 If you have questions about our service, you can check out our blog that covers a multitude of answers and information you might find helpful.
 We’ve talked about Gene a lot in this particular article, but we also have 3 more talented and more than capable paintless dent repair technicians.
 You can learn more about them either by watching this video, or if you’re more of a reader, here’s the link to our article all about our company and its employees.

-If you’re still not sure, give us a call at 724-554-1756.
+If you’re still not sure, give us a call at 724-607-8980.
 We are more than happy to answer any questions you may have.
 You can text us at the above number as well.
 Pictures are really helpful in providing a more accurate estimate.
-If you are more of an in-person person, we invite you to stop by our shop located in Robinson right off of the Parkway 376.
-If you’re heading West, take the Campbells Run Road exit and make a left.
-We are right next to the Marathon gas station.
-If you are headed East, take the Ridge Road Exit and make a right.
-Our address is 4699 Campbells Run Road Pittsburgh PA 15205.
+You can also stop for an in-person damage assessment at our shop located at 2603 Washington Rd, Unit 3, Canonsburg, PA 15317.
+Our hours of operation are Monday through Friday 9 AM – 5 PM.
+You don’t need an appointment to stop in, however, we do recommend calling first to be sure there is a technician there and available to give you the attention you deserve!
 If you haven’t already, visit our website dentrepairnow.com.
 We have a page where you can fill out a form, with information such as your name, the year and model of your vehicle, and you can upload pictures there as well.
 We will put together an estimate and call you right away.

 MORE FUN FACTS!
 DID YOU KNOW THAT JEEP VEHICLES HAVE HIDDEN “EASTER EGGS” IN THEIR VEHICLES?